deathbeds/poser/docs/composition.md

 # [function composition]

+        if "shell" in locals():
+            %config shell.testing.update False
-[function composition] is the process of applying functions to functions. in procedural programming, we're commonly performing function composition.
+[function composition] is the process of applying functions to functions. in procedural programming, like python, we're commonly performing function composition.

         def f(x): return x**2
         def g(x): return x/2

-for example, `f(g(20)) and g(f(20))` are function compositions that we may commonly encounter in mathematics or python programming. `assert f(g(20)) != g(f(20))` because function compositions are not commutative.
+for example, `f(g(20)) and g(f(20))` are function compositions that we may commonly encounter in mathematics or python. it is important to note that function compositions are not commutative; `assert f(g(20)) != g(f(20))`.

-python does have some functional qualities to it. functional styles of programming are declarative, but python is designed to be imperative.
+python does have some functional qualities to it, like the `map and filter` functions. functional styles of programming are declarative, but python is designed to be imperative.

-`toolz` is a successfull functional programming toolkit in python that powers many tools in scientific python.
+`toolz` is a successful functional programming toolkit in python that powers many tools in scientific python.

-        >>> assert toolz.compose(g, f)(10) == g(f(20))
+        >>> assert toolz.compose(g, f)(20) == g(f(20))
         >>> assert toolz.compose(f, g)(20) == f(g(20))

-albeit, the right to left application is convention for function composition. it opposes left to right literacy conventions. `toolz` provides an api to compose functions in an opposite direction; from left to right.
+albeit, the right to left application is convention for function composition. it opposes left to right literacy conventions. `toolz` provides an api to compose functions in an opposite direction; from left to right using `toolz.compose_left`.

         >>> assert toolz.compose_left(f, g)(20) == g(f(20))
         >>> assert toolz.compose_left(g, f)(20) == f(g(20))